 A snapshot of recent field work across Maine — every project is different, and we bring the same rigorous approach to each one.

-A utility-scale solar development in York County required a full High Value Agricultural Land evaluation to assess soil productivity and farmland classification across the proposed array footprint.
-Wetland delineation and buffer mapping were completed concurrently to support Maine DEP permitting and minimize impact to jurisdictional resources on site.
+A utility-scale solar development in York County required wetland delineation and buffer mapping across the proposed array footprint.
+EcoLink mapped jurisdictional wetland boundaries and buffer zones to support Maine DEP permitting and minimize impact to jurisdictional resources on site.

 From first call to final report, we guide you through every step clearly and professionally.